cetinugur/grpc-with-dot-net-core/README.md

 The main goal of the project are providing basic gRPC server and client in a .net Core 7 project.

 #Note

-Please check for if client secure protocol errors : https://learn.microsoft.com/en-us/aspnet/core/security/enforcing-ssl?view=aspnetcore-7.0&tabs=visual-studio#trust-the-aspnet-core-https-development-certificate-on-windows-and-macos
+Please check for if client secure protocol errors occure : https://learn.microsoft.com/en-us/aspnet/core/security/enforcing-ssl?view=aspnetcore-7.0&tabs=visual-studio#trust-the-aspnet-core-https-development-certificate-on-windows-and-macos